awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 ## Snapshot Schedule Format<a name="working-with-snapshot-scheduling"></a>

 On the Amazon Redshift console, you can create a snapshot schedule\.
 Then, you can attach a schedule to a cluster to trigger the creation of a system snapshot\.
-A schedule can be attached to multiple clusters, and you can create multiple cron defintions in a schedule to trigger a snapshot\.
+A schedule can be attached to multiple clusters, and you can create multiple cron definitions in a schedule to trigger a snapshot\.

 You can define a schedule for your snapshots using a cron syntax\.
 The definition of these schedules uses a modified Unix\-like  [cron](http://en.wikipedia.org/wiki/Cron) syntax\.
 You specify time in [Coordinated Universal Time \(UTC\)](http://en.wikipedia.org/wiki/Coordinated_Universal_Time)\.
 You can create schedules with a maximum frequency of one hour and minimum precision of one minute\.